 - The basic piece of traditional Greek meals is the one-dish meal casserole—stovetop or oven—vegetable, meat, or seafood which, when served in small quantities may be perfect as a side dish or appetizer.

 - Fruits and vegetables served with the meal are called salads (even veggies like broccoli and boiled greens) and can stand alone as meals on their own.

 - Cookies can be served with coffee and tea, breakfast, brunch, and as snacks.

 - The famous Greek filled pies (spinach, cheese, and others) work equally well as main and side dishes, snacks, and party foods.

 Greek menu planning rarely follows any hard and fast rules.
 A favorite light evening meal might consist of french fries with slices of feta cheese.
 My granddaughter often has a piece of cake for breakfast with her milk (no different than a muffin?).
-Sunday meals may find the table overloaded with casseroles, grilled or roasted meat or seafood, two or three salads, dips, breads, cheeses, and olives.
+Sunday meals may find the table overloaded with casseroles, grilled or roasted meat or seafood, two or three salads, dips, bread, cheeses, and olives.

 So get creative and be flexible.
 Greek food, whether as an entire meal or additions to your menu, is always a delicious choice.